Protect your oral health with a tooth extraction

-When teeth are impacted, decaying, or broken, they cause pain and discomfort.
+When teeth are impacted, decaying, or broken, they cause discomfort.
 Dentists may try to fix the issue with a crown or other alternatives.
 However, if the damage is too severe or potentially hurting surrounding teeth, it may be best to remove the decaying tooth.
 This is called an extraction.
-At Midwest Oral Maxillofacial & Implant Surgery, our expert oral surgeons have years of experience providing teeth extractions in St. Louis, St. Charles County, Lincoln County, and Jefferson County.
-They work quickly and efficiently to minimize pain and maximize your dental health.

 A tooth extraction is one of the most common dental procedures performed in the United States.
-Many patients come in to have a tooth removed and leave just a couple of hours after.
+Many patients come in to have a tooth removed and leave shortly thereafter.
 While not the solution for every toothache, there are many valid reasons to have a tooth extracted.

 While the tooth extraction may be over quickly, the oral care that you follow after your procedure will greatly impact your overall oral health.
-After a tooth extraction, the dentist will send you home to recover and will usually provide a prescription for painkillers.
+After a tooth extraction, the surgeon will send you home to recover and will provide a plan for pain management.

 Here are some helpful tips on reducing discomfort, speeding the healing process, and minimizing the risk of infection: